Charles James Fox: "Pitt's Terror"

 Fox, however, still insisted on challenging the repressive wartime legislation introduced by Pitt in the 1790s that would become known as "Pitt's Terror".
-In 1792, Fox had seen through the only piece of substantial legislation in his career, the Libel Act 1792, which restored to juries the right to decide what was and was not libellous, in addition to whether a defendant was guilty.
+In 1792, Fox had seen through the only piece of substantial legislation in his career, the Libel Act 1792 (32 Geo.
+3. c.
+60), which restored to juries the right to decide what was and was not libellous, in addition to whether a defendant was guilty.
 E. P. Thompson thought it "Fox's greatest service to the common people, passed at the eleventh hour before the tide turned toward repression."
 Indeed, the act was passed by Parliament on 21 May, the same day as a royal proclamation against seditious writings was issued, and more libel cases would be brought by the government in the following two years than had been in all the preceding years of the eighteenth century.

 Fox spoke in opposition to the King's Speech on 13 December 1793, but was defeated in the subsequent division by 290 to 50.
 He argued against war measures like the stationing of Hessian troops in Britain, the employment of royalist French émigrés in the British army and, most of all, Pitt's suspension of habeas corpus in 1794.
 He told the Commons that:

 In 1795, the King's carriage was assaulted in the street, providing an excuse for Pitt to introduce the infamous Two Acts: the Seditious Meetings Act 1795, which prohibited unlicensed gatherings of over fifty people, and the Treasonable Practices Act, which greatly widened the legal definition of treason, making any assault on the constitution punishable by seven years' transportation.
 Fox spoke ten times in the debate on the acts.
 He argued that, according to the principles of the proposed legislation, Pitt should have been transported a decade before in 1785, when he had been advocating parliamentary reform.
 Fox warned the Commons that:

 He argued that "the best security for the due maintenance of the constitution was in the strict and incessant vigilance of the people over parliament itself.
 Meetings of the people, therefore, for the discussion of public objects were not merely legal, but laudable."

 Parliament passed the acts.
 But Fox enjoyed a swell of extra-parliamentary support during the course of the controversy.
 A substantial petitioning movement arose in support of him, and on 16 November 1795, he addressed a public meeting of between two- and thirty-thousand people on the subject.
 However, this came to nothing in the long run.
 The Foxites were becoming disenchanted with the Commons, overwhelmingly dominated by Pitt, and began to denounce it to one another as unrepresentative.